nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 2. User Interface
 #### Menu Bar : update the task list to display all relevant tasks based on the selection for fast search <br>
 Home will display all tasks inside, other buttons will only display incompleted tasks with the specified type.
-For example, click on deadline, only incompleted tasks with deadline will be displayed:
+For example, click on deadline, only incompleted tasks with deadline will be displayed:<br>
 <img src="images/menubar.png" width="300">
 <br>